pwaldhauer/gifstream-spec/README.md

     ]
 }
 ````

+The `identifier` field must contain a string that uniquely identifies your GifStream.
+We recommend using [UTI format](http://en.wikipedia.org/wiki/Uniform_Type_Identifier).

 The `base` field can be omitted if you want to use absolute URLs in the `files` array.